Subscriptions are a fundamental part of every IT service, providing a link between a person or organization, the...

 5. Define service boundaries, usage quotas and limits for account types.

 Most of these management tasks, such as naming resources and establishing resource groups, are done through the Azure Resource Manager (ARM).
 However, organizations perform enterprise enrollment and set up department administrators through a separate EA portal.
-ARM tasks can also be scripted using PowerShell or the Azure command-line interface, but don't start with ARM until you address the issues above and develop repeatable policies.
+ARM tasks can also be scripted in Azure using PowerShell or the Azure CLI, but don't start with ARM until you address the issues above and develop repeatable policies.